santoshD93/Elixir-API-for-React-Native/README.md

 ### Functionality Requirements

-Below, we detailed the functional requirements.
-It is up to you how you implement the features but we care about understanding your thought process and code quality practices.
+Below are the functional requirements.
+It is up to you how you implement the features, but we care about understanding your thought process and code quality practices.
 Feel free to add any additional functionality, but don't worry about the user interface.

 #### Backend

-- Setup a `Post` model with the following attributes:
+- Set up a `Post` model with the following attributes:

   - `title` string
   - `body` text